awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-access-logs.md

    1. For **S3 location**, type the name of your S3 bucket, including any prefix \(for example, `my-loadbalancer-logs/my-app`\)\.
 You can specify the name of an existing bucket or a name for a new bucket\.
 If you specify an existing bucket, be sure that you own this bucket and that you configured the required bucket policy\.

    1. \(Optional\) If the bucket does not exist, choose **Create this location for me**\.
 You must specify a name that is unique across all existing bucket names in Amazon S3 and follows the DNS naming conventions\.
-For more information, see [Rules for Bucket Naming](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [Rules for bucket naming](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules) in the *Amazon Simple Storage Service Developer Guide*\.

    1. Choose **Save**\.

 **To enable access logging using the AWS CLI**
 Use the [modify\-load\-balancer\-attributes](https://docs.aws.amazon.com/cli/latest/reference/elbv2/modify-load-balancer-attributes.html) command\.

-## Disable Access Logging<a name="disable-access-logging"></a>
+## Disable access logging<a name="disable-access-logging"></a>

 You can disable access logging for your load balancer at any time\.
 After you disable access logging, your access logs remain in your S3 bucket until you delete the them\.
-For more information, see [Working with Buckets](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/BucketOperations.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For more information, see [Working with buckets](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/BucketOperations.html) in the *Amazon Simple Storage Service Console User Guide*\.

 **To disable access logging using the console**